HYPERTHYROIDISM (OVERACTIVE THYROID), GRAVES DISEASE

 Written by Slawomir Gromadzki, MPH

 Thyroid is a butterfly-shaped gland located at the front of the neck.
 It produces two primary hormones triiodothyronine (T3) and its prohormone, tetraiodothyronine (T4) also called thyroxine.
 They are primarily responsible for regulation of metabolism and how our cells use energy.

 Hyperthyroidism (overactive thyroid) is a condition in which your thyroid gland makes too much of one of its hormones (thyroxine T4, T3) or both.

 The most common cause of hyperthyroidism is Graves’ disease, which is an autoimmune disorder.
 In this condition the immune system produces antibodies that stimulate the thyroid gland to secrete too much its hormones.
 Graves’ disease and other forms of hyperthyroidism accelerate body’s metabolism, causing weight loss and other symptoms.
 It also often results in an enlarged thyroid.
 Graves’ disease occurs almost eight times more often in women than in men.

 The symptoms of hyperthyroidism may include: Rapid heart rate, irregular heartbeat, high blood pressure, sweating, nervousness, hand tremors, more frequent bowel movements, difficulty sleeping, weight loss, irregular menstrual cycles, increased appetite, inability to concentrate, weakness, itching, hair loss, nausea, men can develop boobs, eye problems such as bulging (exophthalmos, a condition that’s related to Graves’ disease), etc. The thyroid gland can swell into a goitre.

-– Hyperthyroidism is mostly an autoimmune problem but sometimes an excess iodine, a key ingredient in T4 and T3, can trigger the condition.
-However, it shouldn’t be a frequent cause as usually people are very deficient in iodine due to soil depletion and lack of this mineral in the food.
+– Excess Iodine: Hyperthyroidism is mostly an autoimmune problem but sometimes an excess iodine, a key ingredient in T4 and T3, can trigger the condition.
+However, it shouldn’t be a frequent cause as in many countries (may be except US) usually people are deficient in iodine due to soil depletion and lack of this mineral in the food.
 In addition, T3 and T4 are partially composed of iodine.
 Therefore, a deficiency of iodine leads to decreased production of T3 and T4, enlarges the thyroid tissue and will cause the disease known as simple goitre.
 Goitre can be associated with both hypothyroidism as well as hyperthyroidism.

 – Inflammation of the thyroid (thyroiditis) that causes T4 and T3 to leak out of the gland.